Sivasankar-Sivalingam/DT/README.md

-# CodeOne Developers
+# Project DT

+Project DT is an angular application build to maintain and hold entries for DT.

+Project DT has been build on MEAN architecture.
+Where the Database is run through [MongoDb](https://www.mongodb.com), Middleware and Server is run through  [NodeJs](https://nodejs.org/en) and  [ExpressJs](https://expressjs.com), while the frontend and business manipulation is done through  [Angular](https://angular.io).

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

+## DT Application Dependecies

+To run this app, we also need the dependent server app to run.
+The [DT-Server](https://github.com/Sivasankar-Sivalingam/DT-Server).

 ## Development Angular App